Fractures

 Come into WellCare

 If you have broken or fractured a bone then it is imperative that you get immediate medical care.
-Come into WellCare Urgent Care center in Grand Rapids so that we can give you the treatment you need.
+Come into WellCare Urgent Care Center in Grand Rapids so that we can give you the treatment you need.
 We offer same-day appointments at both our Cascade and Leonard locations.

 Should I visit Urgent Care or Emergency Room?